alexmwalker/view3d/README.md

     </div>
 ```

 At their simplest, all books should render square and flat with a simple shadow.
-The `.book` class is the frame to splace into your layout.
+The `.book` class is the frame to place into your layout.
+Currently `.book` is the only 'top-level' object class, but ultimately classes like `.dvd` and `.xbox` would exist to render edges and proportions for those media types.

 The `.cover` class works to mask the IMG down to the front only.
-We *could* use `clip: rect` here, but this ensures older and less sophisticated devices get a clean result.
+Yes, we *could* use `clip: rect` here, but this old-school method ensures older and less sophisticated devices at least get a clean, clipped result.

 Three sizes are available `.size-small`, `.size-mid` and `.size-large`.
 These dimensions are set in the SASS variables.
 ```html